microsoft/pxt-calliope/docs/device/usb/webusb.md

 ## Pair your @boardname@

-When opening the editor, you need to pair your device to use WebUSB.
+Here are the steps on the supported browsers:

 * connect your @boardname@ to your computer with the microUSB cable
-* open a script
+* open a project.
 * open the gearwheel menu and select **Pair device**
 * click on the **Pair device** button and select **BBC micro:bit CMSIS-DAP** or **DAPLink CMSIS-DAP** from the list.